leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Two annotators (they appear to be experts with experience in the field).
-Initial, pilot labelling (to clarify the rules) and then full labelling.
-* Annotation agreement: Kappa (pilot): 0.424
-Kappa (final): 0.587
 * Reference: Alvarez-Carmona, M., Guzman-Falcon, E., Montes-y-Gomez, M., Escalante, H., Villasenor-Pineda, L., Reyes-Meza, V. and Rico-Sulayes, A., 2018.
 Overview of MEX-A3T at IberEval 2018: Authorship and aggressiveness analysis in Mexican Spanish tweets.
 In: Proceedings of the Third Workshop on Evaluation of Human Language Technologies for Iberian Languages (IberEval 2018).

 __61. Overview of the Task on Automatic Misogyny Identification at IberEval 2018 (Spanish)__